 These conditionals are perfect for when you need to compare the Slugs to something already existing, for example, with User Profiles, you can use these to check if a user name is or isn't already taken.

 If you are setting the slug for a data type that has a defined privacy rule, confirm that you have checked the "slug" field under the default permissions for "View all fields."
 This will let everyone see the slug value that you have set in the page's URL.
 If this isn't checked and the user does not meet the condition for a privacy rule that allows viewing the Slug field, they will see the unique ID in the URL instead.

-- 1.Reminder: Special characters will not save to your slug field and will show up as blank.
+- 1.Reminder: Special characters will not save to your slug field when entered directly on the Data tab and will show up as blank.
 (Anything that isn't a lowercase letter, hyphen or number).

 - 2.Slugs can update in real-time, meaning if you update the slug on a page that uses the slug, the URL will automatically change.